Mdgulab0786/Portfolio/README.md

 # Portfolio Website

-A modern, responsive personal portfolio website built with React, TypeScript, and PostgreSQL.
+A modern, responsive personal portfolio website built with React, TypeScript, Tailwind, and Supabase (Postgres) for contact submissions.

 ## Features